If you’re a huge fan of superhero movies, you may have heard Marvel vs DC pitted against one another at some point.

 In the 1950s, the brand noticed that the superhero trope was falling out of style.
 So they expanded into a wider variety of genres, including horror, humor, talking animals, romance, crime, and war comics.

-At the turn of the decade, though, they noticed that their biggest competitor DC Comics (known then as National Comics Publications) was getting traction with their Superman, Flash, Green Lantern, and Wonder Woman characters, and so they took inspiration and followed suit.
+At the turn of the decade, though, they noticed that their biggest competitor DC Comics (known then as National Comics Publications), was getting traction with their Superman, Flash, Green Lantern, and Wonder Woman characters.
+So they took inspiration and followed suit.
 They rebranded their superheroes and introduced characters that would appeal to older audiences, which they eventually called Marvel Age of Comics.
 They debuted with the Fantastic Four.

-Timely Publications changed its name to Atlas Magazines in the 1960s and eventually to Marvel Comics.
+Timely Publications changed its name to Atlas Magazines, and eventually to Marvel Comic in the 1960s.

 DC Comics was first released in 1934, making it five years older than Marvel.
-It was first published under National Allied Publications, then changed to National Comics Publications in 1946.
+It was first published under National Allied Publications.
 It was changed to DC Comics much later in 1977, whose inspiration came from their popular series Detective Comics, which featured Batman.

 Its first publications were New Fun Comics and Adventure Comics in 1935, Detective Comics with Batman in 1937, and Action Comics with Superman in 1938.